Anveks/RESTful-Services-Practice-and-Theory/README.md

 # Middleware and Routes

-Middleware are functions executed automatically in between requests and responses.
+Middleware are functions executed automatically between client requests and server responses.
 They are always placed inside the routes.
 Basically all the middleware are invoked twice - upon request and upon response.
 Each middleware has next() function that allows switching to the next middleware or any other function in the line.

 ![Screenshot](./img/middleware.png)